Marija-Kov/Workout-Mate/NOTES.md

 3. In ConfirmAccount, extract the token number from the URL to send it with the get request that will get the user with the corresponding token and switch its status to active.

+## Change displayed name and password feature

+When logged in, the user should be able to change their displayed name on the homepage.
+Also, they should be able to change their password.
+Changing password could update the user doc without leaving the app, or it could require confirmation through email.

+### Change displayed name: Backend

+1. models/userModel: add "username" to the User schema;

+2. controllers/authController: apply user.username to login and patch methods;

+### Change displayed name: Frontend

+1. hooks/useUpdateUser:
+ 1) add "username" as a parameter to updateUser function;
+ 2) add "username" to the patch request body
+ 3) set up the username to be saved to the localStorage
+ 4) add "username" to the auth context reducer payload

+2. hooks/useLogout: make sure username is removed from the localStorage once the user logs out for the first time after updating the username;

+3. components/UserSettings:
+ 1) add newUsername state set to '' as a default;
+ 2) add text input field to the form (controlled);
+ 3) rename showFinalImage() into readyToUpdateProfile() because it's not just about one input type anymore;
+ 4) set croppedImage and username to undefined by default, then change them/run relevant functions only if the relevant states are truthy (so the program doesn't throw errors if the user sends a request with newUsername or selectedFile only);

+4. components/Navbar: refactor useEffect, take the new username from the localStorage or the database (via AuthContext), whichever is available.